- This review was updated after the player received the Nougat version. All new remarks are in red color.

 Alfawise H96 Pro+ distinguishes itself from its competitors by sporting 3GB of RAM and 32GB of ROM.

-Luckily, top spec list had minimal effect on pricing since the H96 Pro+ costs less than 80$.
+Luckily, top spec list had minimal effect on pricing since the H96 Pro+ costs way less than 70$.

 Alfawise H96 Pro+ is among the best and fastest Android media boxes out there and deserves a place in your shortlist.

 We would like to thank www.gearbest.com for sending the player in exchange for an unbiased presentation.